19hours/sg-statutes/Acts/Parks and Trees Act.md

 ### Prosecutions

 52\.
-Proceedings in respect of any offence under this Act may be conducted by any police officer or authorised officer authorised in writing in that behalf by the Commissioner.
+Proceedings in respect of any offence under this Act may, with the authorisation of the Public Prosecutor, be conducted by any police officer or authorised officer authorised in writing in that behalf by the Commissioner.

+[15/2010 wef 02/01/2011]

 [National Parks 1997 Ed., s.
 39]